An isoperimetric inequality for twisted eigenvalues with one orthogonality constraint: Estimates of twisted eigenvalues with Dirichlet eigenvalues

 The function $f$ just defined is continuously differentiable in $(0,1)$ with

 Thus, there exists $m<1$, sufficiently close to $1$, such that $f(m)<f(1)$. \end{proof}

 Lemma~\ref{p.ex1} with Corollary~\ref{cor.upper} provide bounds on the value $\lambda_1^{\chi_\alpha}(B_+\cup B_-)$ in terms of the ratio $m=|B_-|/|B_+|$; see Figure~\ref{fig.mlambda} for some of these curves.
-The following theorem is crucial for proving the main results of the paper: it enables the reduction of the minimization problem to a family of balls and bang-bang functions.
+The following theorem is crucial for proving the main results of the paper: this enables the reduction of the minimization problem to a family of pairs of disjoint balls and bang-bang functions.